akash-badhe/PowerBI-Blinkit-Grocery-Project/README.md

 ## 📈 Analytical Views & Insights

-1. **Total Sales by Fat Content**
+1. **Total Sales by Fat Content** – Analyze impact of fat content on sales and ratings
-   Analyze how fat content impacts total sales, average sales, number of items, and ratings.

-2. **Total Sales by Item Type**
+2. **Total Sales by Item Type** – Identify high and low performing product categories
-   Identify which item types contribute most to revenue.

-3. **Fat Content by Outlet for Total Sales**
-   Compare outlet performance segmented by fat content.
+3. **Fat Content by Outlet for Total Sales** – Compare outlets segmented by fat content

-4. **Total Sales by Outlet Establishment**
-   Evaluate the effect of outlet establishment type/age on sales.
+4. **Total Sales by Outlet Establishment** – Understand effect of outlet age/type on sales

-5. **Percentage of Sales by Outlet Size**
-   Assess the relationship between outlet size and sales contribution.
+5. **Percentage of Sales by Outlet Size** – Relationship between outlet size and revenue

-6. **Sales by Outlet Location**
+6. **Sales by Outlet Location** – Geographic sales distribution
-   Visualize the geographic distribution of sales.

-7. **All Metrics by Outlet Type**
-   Consolidated view of all KPIs segmented by outlet type.
+7. **All Metrics by Outlet Type** – Consolidated KPIs across outlet types

 ---

-## ⚙️ Tools & Technologies
+## 🛠 Tools & Technologies

 - **Power BI Desktop**
-- **Power Query** – Data cleaning and transformation
+  - Power Query for data cleaning and transformation
-- **DAX (Data Analysis Expressions)** – Custom calculated measures
+  - DAX (Data Analysis Expressions) for custom measures
-- **Data Modeling** – Relationships, hierarchies, and calculated columns
+  - Interactive dashboards with slicers and KPIs

+- **Tableau**
+  - Calculated fields and parameters
+  - Interactive dashboards with filters
+  - Visual storytelling and drill-downs

 ---

 ## 🚀 How to Use

-1. Clone or download this repository.
+### 🔹 Power BI
-2. Open the `BlinkIT Grocery.pbix` file in **Power BI Desktop**.
+1. Open the `BlinkIT Grocery.pbix` file in **Power BI Desktop**
-3. Explore the dashboard visuals and interact using filters/slicers.
+2. Explore dashboards and interact with slicers/filters
-4. (Optional) Connect your own data sources for customized insights.
+3. Connect your own dataset (optional)

+### 🔹 Tableau
+1. Open the Tableau workbook (`BlinkIT Grocery.twb` or `.twbx`) in **Tableau Desktop**
+2. Navigate through different dashboards
+3. Use filters, parameters, and drill-downs for deeper insights

 ---

 ## 📢 Future Enhancements

-- Predictive analysis using time-series forecasting
+- Predictive analytics with time-series forecasting
 - Customer segmentation and clustering
-- Real-time data source integration
+- Real-time data integration with APIs
+- Cross-platform dashboard comparison (Power BI vs Tableau performance)

 ---

 ## 💼 Author

 **Akash Badhe**
 Data Analyst | Business Intelligence Enthusiast

+---